DemonicTricycle/DemonicTricycle-ELECH309/docs/parameters.md

 ---

 # Robot Parameters
-In order to easily change some parameters of the robot's code, we placed them in a common file: [parameters.h](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/parameters.h).
+In order to easily change some parameters of the robot's code, they were placed in a common file: [parameters.h](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/parameters.h).
-This allows us to test different values for certain functions quickly between compilations.
+This allowed for testing different values for certain functions quickly between compilations.

 ## [Code](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/parameters.h)